m0zgen/install-zabbix-centos/README.md

 This info also caved to script folder in the zabbix-creds.txt file.

 ### Install-zabbix-agent-only
 Install only Zabbix-agent to endpoint.
-This scrit also can secure Zabbix agent with pre-shared key (PSK).
+This script also can secure Zabbix agent with pre-shared key (PSK).

 ```bash
 ./install-zabbix-agent-only.sh <server_IP>